 The Dingle Peninsula is slightly less travelled than the adjacent Ring of Kerry but in our opinion, is every bit as beautiful.
 Our top 5 places to check out on the Dingle Peninsula include;

-1. Dingle Town
+1. Spend Time in Dingle Town & Marina

 Ventry is a small village less about 7km west of Dingle.
 Ventry has one of Ireland’s best beaches, a golden sandy paradise that stretches for five miles.
 Sports enthusiasts will love Ventry as it was the home town of the GAA legend Páidi Ó Sé and the pub which he owned and ran can be visited in the village.

-3. Slea Head & Dunmore Head
+3. Take a Drive out to Slea Head & Dunmore Head

-4. The Blasket Centre
+4. Visit The Blasket Centre

 The Blasket Centre is a captivating centre honouring the unique community who resided on the isolated Blasket Islands until the government decided to evacuate them in 1953.
 The Blasket Islands are unique because they have produced many gifted writers, most notably; Peig Sayers.
 Boat trips can also be taken to visit the island from nearby Dún Chaoin Pier.